The Cosmological Constant and Dark Dimensions from Non-Supersymmetric Strings: Conclusions and outlook

 \section{Conclusions and outlook}

 We have presented an explicit non-supersymmetric string theory construction in which symmetries enforce an exact cancellation of the open-string gauge and matter sectors to the cosmological constant, $\Lambda_{\text{open}}=0$, without introducing new light states in the would-be visible sector.
 Symmetry also suppresses the contributions to the cosmological constant from the closed-string gravitational sector and we moreover propose a dynamical mechanism that renders them exponentially small, allowing the total one-loop vacuum energy to match the observed Dark Energy scale, $\Lambda_{\text{closed}}=\Lambda_{\text{DE}}$.
+Our model has many features in common with the pioneering papers \cite{Angelantonj:2003hr} and \cite{carlo1}, whilst moreover providing a clear spacetime interpretation, removing open-string instabilities and including a mechanism to stabilise all closed-string moduli at the required scale.

 Our string construction involves an interplay between Brane Supersymmetry Breaking and Scherk-Schwarz supersymmetry breaking.
 In particular, we envoke a Scherk-Schwarz orbifolding and orientifolding of type II string theory that produces a configuration of D-branes and O-planes that are non-mutually supersymmetric, and yet do not result in the usual NSNS disk-tadpole instability and associated tree-level vacuum energy $\sim M_{s}^4$; rather, the tree-level vacuum energy exactly cancels \cite{Coudarchet:2021qwc}.
 By distributing the D-branes on the O-planes appropriately, this exact cancellation can persist at one-loop, thanks to an exact matching between bosonic and fermionic degrees of freedom, $n_F=n_B$, at all mass-levels.
 Despite this matching, supersymmetry is broken explicitly on the individual brane stacks, with the localised spectra exhibiting a misaligned supersymmetry throughout the string towers.